Diabetes and metabolic disordersDiseases and conditions

 World Obesity Day 2023

 Obesity is one of the biggest health crises facing the world today, affecting nearly one in six adults worldwide.
-So, we celebrate World Obesity Day on March 4 every year to raise awareness about the condition, its risks and how to prevent complications.
+We celebrate World Obesity Day on March 4 every year.
+The purpose is to raise awareness about the condition, its risks, and how to prevent complications.
+Read about World Obesity Day 2026.

 What is obesity?